jhavenz/laravel-permission-name-generator/readme.md

 ### This package is still a work in progress!!
 #### Anyone is welcome to contribute

-!! **PLEASE DO NOT** use this package other than in a local environment !!
+!! **PLEASE DO NOT** use this package in a production environment yet !!

 ## Laravel Permission Name Generator